j-liu-dev/j-liu-dev.github.io/_posts/blog/2019-03-12-You-Will-Be-Working-With.md

 <hr>

 So far describes me from my personal outlook.
-ATM, my personal project is equipping myself with the world-class self-discipline.
+ATM, my personal project is equipping myself with the world-class self-discipline. (<a href="https://30daysofdiscipline.com">30 days of discipline</a>)

 Felt any sympathy towards this guy?
 Let's <a href="mailto:soon.nerd@gmail.com">talk</a>.
 Thought this guy is lame?
 Kindly <a href="mailto:soon.nerd@gmail.com">give me some advice</a>.